Quodatum/xqdoca/README.md

 ## Usage

 XQDocA uses XML files to define the documentation task.
-These typically use the extension `.xqdoc`
+These typically use the extension `.xqdoca`

 For example the file `samples/dba.xqdoca`
 ```xml